Hidden and Famous Sites in the Sacred Valley in Peru

 Ollantaytambo was built as an Inca administrative center.
 It is one of the few surviving examples of an Inca grid system, with a plan seen from high vantage points, especially from the hill in front of the fortress.

-This was the only Inca stronghold to overcome persistent Spanish attacks as strategic protection for the entrance to the lower Urubamba Valley and an alternative entrance to the Amazon through the Pantiacolla Pass.
+This was the only Inca stronghold to withstand persistent Spanish attacks, serving as strategic protection for the entrance to the lower Urubamba Valley and as an alternative entrance to the Amazon through the Pantiacolla Pass.

 Main Square

 The Plaza de Armas of Ollantaytambo is the center of civic life.
-The alleys from here are lined with stone water channels, which are still very useful during the rainy season.
+The alleys here are lined with stone water channels that are still very useful during the rainy season.
 They carry the orderly, gushing streams away from the city and into the Urubamba River.

 Plaza Mañya Raquy